mikamautnerrohde/researchproject/rp-project-manual.md

 ### Extending the project
 There are two situations that can lead to extension of the project (i.e. increasing the credits awarded).

 1. If the Study Plan of the student includes a 5 EC course as an Elective, 1 EC can be added to *Research Project 2*.
 This should be listed as a comment when registering the project on Datanose.
-The student is expected to also work for 28 hours more on the project.
+The student is expected to also work the corresponding additional 28 hours on the project.
 2. If the reality of a 36 EC *Research Project 2* mandates additional work that was not part of the planning, a request for extension can be submitted to the Examinations Board of the programme to turn it into a 42 EC *Research Project 2*.
 This request needs to be accompanied by an overview of the additional tasks, as well as a declaration by the supervisor that these tasks are necessary to succesfully complete the project.
 Please note that such an extension would be exceptional and is not guaranteed.

 ### Insufficient performance